-The business landscape has evolved drastically since the pandemic hit Australia and each week has brought yet another wave of change for leaders to deal with.
+The Australian business landscape has evolved drastically since the pandemic hit the continent and each week has brought yet another wave of change for leaders to deal with.
 Now, with the situation starting to relent and restrictions being lowered, there is a new challenge on the horizon.
 How do we return to working as normal and what does that even look like?

 In our ongoing series on Leading through a crisis for a healthier future, we dive into the various aspects of our crisis management framework.
 This week, we explore a key step that will ensure leaders can manage the shift back to some level of normalcy more effectively – looking at the opportunity in data and meaningful metrics.